 Please submit your full research paper, including the abstract.

 As you know, predatory conferences are a great threat to the legitimacy and integrity of academia as a whole.
-We want you, and the scientific community, to be confident that all content presented at this event is thoroughly vetted and reviewed.
+We want you, and the scientific community, to be confident that all content presented at this event is thoroughly vetted and peer-reviewed.
 That is why we will be using a single-blind review process to evaluate all submissions.

 Please don’t hesitate to contact us if you have any questions about this process.